EdgeApp/edge-currency-bitcoin/docs/bitcoin-engine.md

 }
 ```

 TODO: Since secp256k1 is pretty expensive, we might want to cache the derivation path, xpub, or other per-address crypto stuff in here as well.
+Use separate address maps for different types of addresses (bech32, script hash, etc)

 ### Tx Cache